Q. What is and where do I find peer-reviewed journals?

-- Select the category that best suits your research.
-For example, Health Sciences.
+- Select the category that best suits the topic, such as Health Sciences.

 - Find a list of databases.

-- Select a database such as: Academic OneFile , OmniFile Full Text Select, or ProQuest.
+- Select a database such as: OmniFile Full Text Select, or ProQuest.

-- Look for a box to check that will limit your results to "peer-reviewed."
+- Look for a box to check that will limit the results to peer-reviewed.

-If you are having trouble finding peer-reviewed articles on your topic, contact your Campus Library/ARC.
+If you are having trouble finding peer-reviewed articles, contact the Campus Library/ARC.